george-richardson/terraform-aws-personal-org/README.md

 * You are an individual.
 * You want to run multiple AWS accounts but maintain an easy way to access them without juggling credentials.
-* You are concerned with AWS billing and want an easy way to configure budget alerts.
+* You are concerned with AWS billing and want an easy way to configure billing alerts.
 * You want simple, coarse tools to limit the usage of accounts.
-* Your prime concern if an AWS account is compromised is that a hacker may spend your money.
+* Your prime concern if an AWS account is compromised is that an attacker may spend your money.
 * In general, you want to spend as little money as possible.

 ### When not to use these modules: